isaacdevlugt/GreNADE/Theory.md

 \end{aligned}
 $$

-There's a lot of reusing parameters in each of the $N$ networks.
+There is a lot of reusing parameters in each of the $N$ networks.
 Let's just jot some things down to understand the architecture better.

 - For $N$ sites, there are $N$ hidden layers that each comprise of $n_h$ neurons.
 - $\mathbf{W}$ ($n_h \times N$ matrix) and $\mathbf{c}$ are shared by all $N$ networks.